fbpx

 Brooks School Summer Program’s History

-Established in 1926 in the town of North Andover, Brooks School provides a co-educational, college preparatory program for 380 students on a 270-acre campus overlooking Lake Cochichewick.
+Founded in 1926 in the picturesque town of North Andover, Brooks School offers a co-educational, college preparatory experience on our stunning 270-acre campus, overlooking the serene Lake Cochichewick.

 The School’s History